kiyros/2022ggcNotes/ChatGPT/Prompting for chatGPT.md

 	- Example:
 		- Perform the following actions:
 		- 1 - Summarize the following text by triple \ backticks with 1 sentence.
-		- 2 - Traslate the summary into French.
+		- 2 - Translate the summary into French.
 		- 3 - List each name in the French summary.
 		- 4 - Output a json object that contains the following \ keys: french_summary, num_names.
 		- Separate your answers with line breaks.